curl/curl/docs/CODE_REVIEW.md

 not OK.
 A code review must also verify that the submitted documentation update matches the code submission.

-English isn't everyone's first language, be mindful of this and help the submitter improve the text if it needs a rewrite to read better.
+English is not everyone's first language, be mindful of this and help the submitter improve the text if it needs a rewrite to read better.

-## Code shouldn't be hard to understand
+## Code should not be hard to understand

 Source code should be written to maximize readability and be easy to understand.

-## Functions shouldn't be large
+## Functions should not be large

 A single function should never be large as that makes it hard to follow and understand all the exit points and state changes.
 Some existing functions in